MontpellierRessourcesImagerie/microglia-analyzer/docs/annotate_patches.rst

 ==============================

 - To annotate an object, you have to draw a bounding-box around it.
 You must limit yourself to rectangles.
 Do not use ellipses or polygons or anything else.
-- Choose the class for which you want to create annotations for by clicking on its corresponding layer in the left column of Napari.
+- Choose the class for which you want to create annotations by clicking on its corresponding layer in the left column of Napari.
-- You can choose the rectangle tool in the upper-left section of the Napari's window.
+- You can choose the rectangle tool in the upper-left section of Napari's window.
 - Your boxes should contain the whole object and a few pixels around it.
 - It is not a problem if the boxes overlap.
-- If you failed a box, don't edit it: delete it and draw a new one.
+- If you failed to draw a box correctly, don't edit it: delete it and draw a new one.
 - If you don't plan to annotate many images, you should really be careful not to forget any object on your images.
 - When you are happy with the annotations you made, click the :code:`Save annotations` button in the "Annotations management" section.
 - In the "Classes management" section, a table should have appeared to show you global statistics about your annotations.
-- At the exception of your garbage class (if you have one), you should try to keep the number of annotations for each class balanced.
+- With the exception of your garbage class (if you have one), you should try to keep the number of annotations for each class balanced.
 - A new folder with the "-labels" suffix should have appeared in the root folder.
 It contains the annotations you made as TXT files.
 - A new file with the "-classes.txt" suffix should have appeared in the root folder.
 It contains the classes you created.
 - Your files architecture should now look like this: